|Gold Coast Celebrant||Weddings||Registry Wedding||Other Ceremonies||About Natasha||Testimonials and Accolades||Gallery||Inquiry|

 I think it is important for us to meet up prior to your big day so that we get to know each other face to face and that the legal aspects of the Marriage Certificates are completed.
-I am happy to meet you at your hotel or the ceremony venue.

 A trainee celebrant or other persons can play a role in the ceremony however there are strict guidelines regarding the role the Authorised Celebrant must still play so please contact me for further information on this.

 You will be provided with a beautiful "Presentation Certificate" for you to keep.
 This cannot be used as proof of the marriage for legal reasons such as change of name or visa applications.
 For this reason, I will provide you with information on applying for your Official Certificate of Marriage from the Registrar of Births, Deaths and Marriages.

 No. Many people choose to keep their maiden name these days so if you wish to take on your spouse's surname, you will need to change that yourself with all the places your name is registered (such as Medicare, banks, drivers license, insurance companies, superannuation etc).
 You will require a copy of your "Official Certificate of Marriage".
 This is obtained by mailing an application form and identification (plus a fee of $46.50) to the Registrar of Births, Marriages and Deaths in Brisbane, Queensland after your wedding.

 Yes.
 If you live overseas, some foreign countries require a copy of your Official Certificate of Marriage and in some countries this may need to be stamped with an Apostille Seal from the Department of Foreign Affairs.
 I can provide information on how to organise this if necessary.